 It can be intimidating and overwhelming when you’re getting started with Google Ads.
 Diving in without a solid understanding of how Pay-Per-Click (PPC) ads work can be a costly mistake.
-We’ve been in the Google Ads game a long time, so we’ve put together a primer to help you grasp the basics.
+We’ve been in the Google Ads game a long time, so we’ve put together a primer to help you grasp the basics of display advertising.

 Google vs. The Other Guys